yerv000/how_to-ruby_from_source/README.md

 $ git tag
 ~~~

 Tags are version numbers and patch levels.
 Pick a tag and check it out.
-Let us pick Ruby 2.0.0:
+Let us pick *Ruby 2.0.0*:

 ~~~ sh
 $ git checkout v2_0_0_0